 At the time the article was created Craig Hacking had no recorded disclosures.View Craig Hacking's current disclosures

 Internal or medial rotation of the arm represents the movement of the humerus when an arm flexed to 90° at the elbow is internally rotated around the longitudinal plane of the humerus such that the hand moves towards the midline of the body.

-The degree of rotation is dependant on the degree of abduction at the shoulder.
-In adduction internal rotation can be up to 70°.
+The degree of rotation is dependent on the degree of abduction at the shoulder.
+In adduction, internal rotation can be up to 70°.
 As the arm is abducted this increases towards 95°.
 It is the opposite of arm external rotation.

 It is produced by: